SOSlib 1.6.0 :: The Tokyo Release Series

 of stiff and non-stiff ODE systems.

 The native API provides fine-grained interfaces to all internal data structures, symbolic operations and numerical routines, enabling the construction of powerful and efficient analytic applications, hybrid solvers or multi-scale models with interfaces to non SBML data sources.
 Optional modules based on Graphviz and XMGrace allow a quick inspection of a model's structure and dynamics.
 All functionalities are accessible directly via a command-line application and several example programs.
-Please see our roadmap to learn about development goals and envisioned applications.

 The capabilities of